 There is little that our testers wouldn't upgrade on the Revolt Advanced 3.
 That said, we'd probably opt to spend a little more on the initial complete bike purchase than to slowly upgrade this build kit over time.
 As an entry-level bike, the components on the Advanced 3 get the job done, but we think it was an interesting choice to equip a fancy carbon frame with a grab bag of lower-end components.
-If this bike were ours, however, we feel that the drivetrain and the tires are the two things that we'd probably try and change first.
+However, if this bike were ours, we feel that the drivetrain and the tires are the two things that we'd probably try and change first.

 The Giant Crosscut 38c tires have a round profile and a non-aggressive tread pattern.
 Testers found these tires to work best on pavement and smooth packed dirt conditions, but that was about it.
 They didn't offer the best traction in anything loose, nor did they provide much confidence when cornering.
-If we were planning on doing some serious gravel grinding on this bike we would swap them out from something with a more aggressive tread design.
+If we were planning on doing some serious gravel grinding on this bike, we would swap them out from something with a more aggressive tread design.

-The Shimano Taigra drivetrain was another low-point.
-It works well enough, but this is a relatively low-end grouping and the shifting performance leaves something to be desired.
+The Shimano Taigra drivetrain was another low point.
+It works well enough, but this is a relatively low-end grouping, and the shifting performance leaves something to be desired.
 Our testers also prefer the simplicity and reduced noise of 1x drivetrains and find themselves shifting the front chainring more often than they'd like.

 With a retail price of just $1,850, the Revolt Advanced 3 costs less as a complete bike than most carbon frames cost on their own.
-For that reason alone it would be almost impossible for us to not call this a good value.
+For that reason alone, it would be almost impossible for us not to call this a good value.
 If you've gotta have carbon and don't want to break the bank, the Revolt is worth a look.
-However, the build kit doesn't turn any heads we can't deny that it is functional and this bike is definitely a good entry-level option for the rider looking to get into gravel riding.
+However, the build kit doesn't turn any heads, and this bike is more of an entry-level option for the rider looking to get into gravel riding.
 If you are a more serious rider or are looking to upgrade from a bike you already own, we recommend looking at the Salsa Journeyer Apex 1 700 or the Canyon Grail CF SL 7.
 Both bikes perform better in our tests, with the Canyon excelling especially in the climbing and weight metrics, and both still have a (relatively) reasonable price tag.